The sunset of Sonic Youth: An oral history of the band's final U.S. show

 Lee Ranaldo: Our last gigs had been in October 2010, and then we played again the last weekend of the year.
 There were months there that we worked on the Simon Werner soundtrack, until January 2011, and it was a very awkward time working on that record.
 There was definitely something going on that was not being stated openly between the two of them, Kim and Thurston.

-Kim Gordon: Before we left for that U.K. concert, I had come across an incredibly disturbing photo of [Thurston's girlfriend and now wife, Eva Prinz] in Thurston's junk mail.
+Kim Gordon: Before we left for that U.K. concert, I had come across an incredibly disturbing photo of [Thurston's girlfriend] in Thurston's junk mail.
 Thurston assured me the photo had been taken a long time ago, but something about the way he was acting made me believe it had special significance to the two of them, and that if I ever found out the truth, I'd end our marriage then and there.
 Our entire London trip had been painful and strained. [from Girl in a Band: A Memoir]

 Lee Ranaldo: There was a lot of tension in the studio.
 The only time there wasn't tension was when we were actually playing, and everything seemed pretty close to normal.
 But whenever we were in the mixing room or watching the movie to figure out what to do, it was unstable.
 There was this intense unhappiness and tension that had us scratching our heads.